Key Points about Pancreatic Cancer

 Pancreatic cancer diagnosis

-Your specialist may recommend one or more of the following tests to diagnose pancreatic cancer:
+Your oncologist may use one or more of the following tests to diagnose this condition:

 Pancreatic cancer treatment